arpanetus/bpm-analyzer/README.md

 # bpm-analyzer
-analyze bpm via data from last.fm
+analyze bpm of the data from last.fm using spotify api